 “‘It’s unfair … I’m a good mother.
 I’m not a bad person,’ Hanscom said in the May interview.
 Hanscom told Foster’s her son often acts out because he suffers from Von Willebrand disease, a type of hemophilia in which blood doesn’t clot normally.
 She said her son, Chad, can’t perform most physical activities, and she and her husband constantly have to remind him of that.

-Oh yeah, the old “he’s got von Willebrand” excuse for why a three year old needs to be strapped into his car seat for hours.
+“He’s got von Willebrand” excuse for why a three year old needs to be strapped into his car seat for hours?
 Changing his diaper might make him bleed, apparently.
 I’ve been to some pretty poor places, and have seen some sad things, but this reminds me there are worst things than physical poverty.
 Intelligence poverty and emotional poverty trump anything I’ve seen in a third world slum.
 When a child has someone who truly loves him and feeds his soul, he can withstand just about any material hardship, including hemophilia.

 What makes the story so amazing is that Fawcett seemed immune to whatever the Amazon could throw at him: malaria, bacterial infections, piranhas, lack of food, harsh conditions (it makes polar exploration look like a walk in the park!) and above all, hostile Indian tribes.
 No one ever learned definitely what became of Fawcett or his 25-year-old son who went with him, though Grann does a fine job wrapping things up at the end.
 Still, it’s not hard to see what might have happened.
 This is a great book.
-Fawcett still has thousands of fans worldwide, including Brad Pitt.
-I hear Brangelina are moving to Brazil as Brad Pitt has bought the rights to make a movie of it.
+Fawcett still has thousands of fans worldwide, including Brad Pitt, who has bought the rights to make a movie of it.
 Count me in as a Fawcett fan, too.
 Four stars.